 It is no secret that electric vehicles (EVs) are entirely different than conventional cars.
 They operate differently, and they have a whole different set of functionalities.

-In this article, we are going to compare the features of gas-powered cars and EVs.
+This article will compare the features of gas-powered cars and EVs.
 At the same time, we will see if EVs have axles.

 If they do, how do they function?
-Before we dive deep, let’s understand what an axle actually is.
+Before we dive deep, let’s understand what an axle is.

 What is an Axle?

 To begin with, an axle is an essential component of a car that plays a key role in making the car move.
-This means that this special part of the car is essential for your electric car as well.

 Not only is it found in fuel-powered cars, but it also operates in EVs.
 Here are some basic features of axles:

-- Axles connect the two wheels (front and rear)
+• Axles connect the two wheels (front and rear)

-- Allow the wheels to rotate properly.
+• Allow the wheels to rotate properly.

-- Transfer the power and torque from the engine to the wheels.
+• Transfer the power and torque from the engine to the wheels.

-- Your car moves perfectly because of the axles.
+• Your car moves perfectly because of the axles.

-Well, the axles transfer power and torque from the engine to the wheels.
+The axles transfer power and torque from the engine to the wheels.
 So, when you kick start your car, the axles become functional.

 They transfer the torque – that is generated by the engine – to the wheels.
 Consequently, your car moves.
-Whether it is an electric car or a normal one, axles are always there to keep your car up and to run.

-So based on the weight of your car – and its ability to carry passengers and cargo – the size of axles can be different.
+So, based on the weight of your car – and its ability to carry passengers and cargo – the size of axles can be different.

 Unlike normal cars and heavy trucks, axles in EVs are light.
 These metal rods that connect the two wheels of your car are light in weight and of standard quality.